Spartan2909/flexi-parse/README.md

 - **Simplicity.** Built-in types for common symbols and helper macros for punctuation and keywords mean very little hacking is required to parse complex grammars.
+- **Robustness.** Powerful error recovery functionality in both the scanner and the parser allows for reporting every syntax error in a file with pinpoint accuracy.
 - **Familiarity.** The API is very similar to that of `syn`, making transfer from `syn` very simple.